animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="paragraph">

 Like GemFire's `ReflectionBasedAutoSerializer`,
-{sdg-acronym}'s `MappingPdxSerializer` is also able to determine the identifier of the entity.
-However, `MappingPdxSerializer` does so by using Spring Data’s mapping metadata, specifically by finding the entity property designated as the identifier using Spring Data’s {spring-data-commons-javadoc}/org/springframework/data/annotation/Id.html\[`@Id`\] annotation.
-Alternatively, any field or property named “id”, not explicitly annotated with `@Id`, is also designated as the entity’s identifier.
+SDG's `MappingPdxSerializer` is also able to determine the identifier of the entity.
+However, `MappingPdxSerializer` does so by using Spring Data's mapping metadata, specifically by finding the entity property designated as the identifier using Spring Data's {spring-data-commons-javadoc}/org/springframework/data/annotation/Id.html\[`@Id`\] annotation.
+Alternatively, any field or property named "id", not explicitly annotated with `@Id`, is also designated as the entity's identifier.

 </div>